Hackathon on analysis of laser scanning point clouds

 HOST: TU Wien – Technical University of Vienna

-CREDITS: attractive prices and a visit in the beautiful city of Vienna
+CREDITS: certificate for 1 ECTS + attractive prizes and a visit in the beautiful city of Vienna

 REGISTRATION: Either as individual or as group (4 or 7 participants)